NTSB investigates why Young Brothers’ containers went overboard

 “Only one container was found to have hazardous materials and it’s in the form of small household cleaners and usage materials, and that container is still on the barge and not in the water,” said Chief Petty Officer Sara Muir.

 Aircraft overflights were conducted on Tuesday with no additional sightings.
-12 containers are still unaccounted for.
+Twelve containers are still unaccounted for.
 While Coast Guard is the lead agency, the National Transportation Safety Board is also involved.

 “Anytime we have a maritime incident we work with NTSB.
 Some of the incidents that we have they don’t end up doing anything with or they leave in our jurisdiction, but it’s just good practice to reach out to them,” said Muir.